Existence of $K$-multimagic squares and magic squares of $k$th powers with distinct entries: Magic squares of distinct th powers

 \section{Magic squares of distinct $k$th powers}

 Let us now consider the problem of showing the existence of magic squares of distinct $k$th powers.
-One may repeat the arguments of Rome and Yamagishi \cite{Rome2024} where we instead of requiring a lower bound on the size of the largest partitionable submatrix, we instead assume that the matrix of coefficients dominates the function
+One may repeat the arguments of Rome and Yamagishi \cite{Rome2024} where instead of requiring a lower bound on the size of the largest partitionable submatrix, we assume that the matrix of coefficients dominates the function

 It is clear that all arguments of \cite{Rome2024} follow from this assumption by \cite[Lemma 1]{Low1988} assuming $\floor{\frac{s-2}{r}}$ is large enough in terms of $k$.
-How large this term needs to be, as seen in Lemma \ref{simplelemma}, is directly determined by when one has can establish a mean value estimate of the type \ where $A$ is the set from which your solutions may come from.
+How large this term needs to be, as seen in Lemma \ref{simplelemma}, is directly determined by when one can establish a mean value estimate of the type

+where $A$ is the set from which your solutions may come.
 Then, by a direct analogue of the arguments in Section \ref{sec:distinctentries}, we obtain a version of \cite[Theorem 1.4]{Rome2024} which provides an asymptotic for the number of solutions with distinct entries. \begin{lemma} Let $k \ge 2$ and $C \in \Z^{r \times s}$ where $s \ge r \min\{2^{k},k(k+1)\} +2$.
 Suppose that $C$ dominates the function

 then one has that

 where $\sigma_k(C) \ge 0$ is a real number depending only on $k$ and $C$.
 Additionally $\sigma_k(C) > 0$ if there exists nonsingular real and $p$-adic solutions to the system (\ref{GenSys}). \end{lemma} Let